johnnyhuy/red-alert-2-board-game/README.md

 ### Gameplay

 The game is predetermined by configs at runtime to layout players and pieces on the board.
-This is a free-for-all game where there are no teams.
+This is a free-for-all game where there are no teams to reduce game complexity and not needed scope.

 Game can only start with a **minimum of 2 players**.
 Players can select and move units once on a rotating turn.